vedanthv/data-engg-docs/docs/databricks.md

 Specifies overall security model of the cluster.
 ![Alt text](image-53.png)

+🚦 What is “No Isolation Shared” Cluster Mode?
+It’s a multi-tenant cluster mode in Databricks where multiple users share the same Spark driver and executors, without any isolation between their code or environments.

+🧠 What Does "No Isolation Shared" Mean?
+Term	What It Means
+No Isolation	User code runs in the same JVM process, not sandboxed Shared	Multiple users (or notebooks/jobs) share the same cluster (driver + executors)

+🧪 What Happens in This Mode?
+All notebooks on the cluster share memory, execution environment, and classpath

+If one user runs a huge job, it may slow down or crash other users’ jobs

+A bad UDF or error in one notebook can affect others

+There’s no separation between environments

+💥 Risks
+Security risk: Malicious or accidental code can access or interfere with another user’s variables or data

+Stability risk: One user's heavy workload can cause OOM or slowdown for all others

+Debugging becomes hard if multiple users are running code at the same time

+✅ When Is It Used?
+Used When...
+Why
+Small teams or sandbox testing	           Cheap, fast, collaborative Collaborative notebooks in dev	           Easy to share without waiting for cluster Learning and training environments	   Cost-effective, lower setup

 - DBFS mounts are supported by single user clusters.

 ##### Cluster Policies